linuxgurugamer/StateFundingContinued/README.md

 forked from iamchairs/StateFunding

 Local modifications by TheDog:
-- compile for KSP 1.1 (latest preview)
+- compile for KSP 1.2
 - rewrite persistence (save/load) to use KSP standard persistence via scenariomodule